kylpo/react-playbook/deep-dives/refs.md

 }
 ```

 you lose access to the DOM node.
-But with `ref callbacks`, you can pass the callback as a non-`ref` prop, and the subcomponent can set the `ref` correctly.
+But with `ref` callbacks, you can pass the callback as a non-`ref` prop, and the subcomponent can set the `ref` correctly.

 ```jsx
 class MySubComponent extends React.Component {